-As mentioned above, multi-trip, service zones and synchronization features need to be carefully handled in the bi-directional extension of node labels.
+As mentioned above, multi-trip, service zones and coordination features need to be carefully handled in the bi-directional extension of node labels.
 Since we have multi-trips and (delivery and pickup) customer demands associated with specific supply points, it is important to consider delivery and pickup service zone separately in the label extension and combine them through the joining of labels.
-This also allows to effectively deal with subset-row and roundedcapacity inequalities.
+This also allows to effectively deal with the dual values of the subset-row and rounded-capacity inequalities.
 Moreover, we need to consider the opportunity of visiting waiting stations when extending labels of a delivery or a pickup service zone, and when joining labels of different supply points.
-Another issue consists of the way to cope with synchronization and time consumption.
-Due to the synchronization constraints and to the additional flexibility of waiting at supply points or customers that we allow, a smaller time consumption is not necessarily an advantage when evaluating states of the dynamic programming: indeed, it might imply larger waiting costs when propagating to other nodes.
+Another issue consists of the way to cope with coordination and time consumption.
+Due to the coordination constraints and to the additional flexibility of waiting at supply points or customers that we allow, a smaller time consumption is not necessarily an advantage when evaluating states of the dynamic programming: indeed, it might imply larger waiting costs when propagating to other nodes.
 On the other hand, a larger time consumption is clearly a limitation, as in classical routing problems with time windows, since it might inhibit to visit some nodes.
 Thus, there might be an infinite number of non-dominated states associated with the same path, having the same cost, but different time consumptions, obtained by delaying the departure time from a waiting station (or from the depot).
-To cope with this issue, we group them into a single label by introducing an additional resource $\phi$ representing the forward shift of the label, i.e., the amount of delay that can be introduced without violating the time window constraints of the visited customers.
+To cope with this issue, we group them into a single label by introducing an additional resource φ representing the forward shift of the label, i.e., the amount of delay that can be introduced without violating the time window constraints of the visited customers.
+A similar concept has been proposed in Dabia et al. (2013) for the Time Dependent VRP.

 Label structure.
-A label is a tuple $L = (i, \tau, \phi, RC, \chi, \Psi)$ , where $i \in S \cup C^P \cup C^D$ is the last customer or supply point reached, $\tau$ is the time consumption (i.e., the service starting time at i), $\phi$ is the forward shift, RC is the reduced cost, $\chi$ is the vehicle load, and $\Psi$ is the set of visited customers.
+A label is a tuple $L = (i, \tau, \phi, RC, \chi, \Psi)$, where $i \in \mathcal{S} \cup \mathcal{C}^P \cup \mathcal{C}^D$ is the last customer or supply point reached, τ is the time consumption (i.e., the service starting time at i), φ is the forward shift, RC is the reduced cost, χ is the vehicle load, and Ψ is the set of visited customers.